thunni-noi/OuterWilds-ThaiTranslation/README.md

 Please open [Issue](https://github.com/thunni-noi/OuterWilds-ThaiTranslation/issues) / [Pull Request](https://github.com/thunni-noi/OuterWilds-ThaiTranslation/pulls) on Github (Translation file is [assets/translation.xml](https://github.com/thunni-noi/OuterWilds-ThaiTranslation/blob/main/ThaiTranslation/assets/Translation.xml) but some are hard-coded in [patches](https://github.com/thunni-noi/OuterWilds-ThaiTranslation/blob/main/ThaiTranslation/Patches/FontPatches.cs))
 Or contact me via Discord (thunninoi) or Twitter (@thunninoi)
 I'll fix it asap if i can! :D

+## Known Issues
+ - Sometimes the message will cut to new line before finish the word( I don't know how to fix this one, Unity already usually has saome problem with Thai language already and this is also a mod so it messed up a lot)
+  - Certain easter egg involving mysterious scroll will display incorrectly (Maybe fixable by using font that support ASCII art)

 ## Font used
  - Dialogue & UI - [KMITLGO](https://thaifaces.com/specimen/kmitl-go)